 •• Divine healing seems to be associated with the kingdom.
 That is good news indeed!

-• In fact, supernatural healings would seem to confirm that God’s kingdom was functioning in Jesus on earth.
+- • In fact, supernatural healings confirmed that God’s kingdom was functioning in Jesus on earth.

 Matthew 5:3 Blessed are the poor in spirit, for theirs is the kingdom of heaven.